leevcampbell/validations-practice/README.md

 - `hit_points` must be divisible by 10 (so 20,30,40,etc.)

-- `type` must be one of the following: `Grass`, `Fire`, `Water` (you can add more Pokemon types but it's unnecessary)
+- `type` must be one of the following: `Grass`, `Fire`, `Water` (you can add more Pokemon types if you know them)

 - `is_holographic` must be `True` if the Pokemon's name is `Pikachu`